 Martin Luther King Jr. believed in the power of love.
 He taught us to love others and not hate because love always wins in the end.
 He believed that hating people is stooping low and that no one should ever fall prey to hate.
 Because when you return hate for hate, no one wins.

 “Let no man pull you so low as to hate him.” – MLK

-So when your child gets upset with you or a friend or teacher, let’s remember this message and remember the power of love.
+So when your child gets upset with you, a friend, or a teacher, remember this message and the power of love.
 This is one of our favorite lessons from MLK.

 3. Don’t judge someone by their appearance.

 We know that children are always the first to point out differences in others—with complete innocence, of course.
-It’s important for us parents to teach our children this lesson from MLK.
+Us parents need to teach our children this lesson from MLK.
 Everyone is different in terms of appearance, but the most important indicator of a person’s goodness is their character.
-Just because someone looks different from you on the outside doesn’t mean that we should treat them any differently.
+Just because someone looks different from you on the outside doesn’t mean we should treat them differently.
 Character and moral qualities are what we should use to choose who we want to spend our time and energy with.